Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Spin correlations

 \section{Spin correlations}

 In the thermodynamic limit, the Mermin-Wagner theorem prevents true long-range order at any finite temperature in the 2D FHM \cite{mermin:1966}.
-Nevertheless, close to half-filling, AFM order becomes more and more prominent as the temperature decreases.
+Nevertheless, close to half-filling, AFM correlations become more and more prominent as the temperature decreases.
 Here, we measure spin correlations which are significantly non-zero up to more than seven sites, a distance comparable to the radius of our system.
-In order to characterize the strength and range of spin correlations, we compute the spin structure factor $\mathcal{S}(\bm q)$, defined as the Fourier transform of the spin correlations
+In order to characterise the strength and range of spin correlations, we compute the spin structure factor $\mathcal{S}(\bm q)$, defined as the Fourier transform of the spin correlations

 where $\Phi$, represented by the gray square in \figref{fig:fig3}a, corresponds to the region $\max(d_x, d_y) \leq \num{7}$ sites.
-We show in \figref{fig:fig3}c the spin structure factor computed from the data in \figref{fig:fig3}a, depicting a strong peak centered at $\qafm = (\pi, \pi)$ as a manifestation of sizeable and extended AFM correlations. $\mathcal{S}(\bm q)$ is compared to an Ornstein-Zernike form \cite{schafer:2021} capturing the exponential decay (in real space) of the AFM correlations,

-Here, $\xi$ is the spin correlation length and $B(\bm q)$ is an empirically determined broad background characterizing the short-range behaviour of the correlation function (see SI).
-The fit to the data accurately captures the shape of the structure factor throughout the first Brillouin zone (\figref{fig:fig3}d).
-We emphasize that, given the experimental temperature and resolution achieved here, we do not detect a shift of the ordering vector away from $(\pi,\pi)$ expected at low temperatures\cite{simkovic:2022} as a possible precursor to stripe ordering \cite{wietek:2021,xiao:2023}.
-The spin correlation length $\xi$ matches the real-space decay of the correlations, as highlighted by the orange line in \figref{fig:fig3}b.
-Note that the correlation length as defined here is associated with the equal-time spin correlation function, and not with the static (zero-frequency) one.
+We show in \figref{fig:fig3}b the spin structure factor computed from the data in \figref{fig:fig3}a, depicting a strong peak centred at $\qafm = (\pi, \pi)$ as a manifestation of sizeable and extended AFM correlations.
+We emphasise that, given the experimental temperature and resolution achieved here (see \figref{fig:fig1}c), we do not detect a shift of the ordering vector away from $(\pi,\pi)$ expected at low temperatures\cite{simkovic:2022, mai:2022} as a possible precursor to stripe ordering \cite{wietek:2021,xiao:2023}.
+Note that the structure factor we consider here is associated with the equal-time correlation function, and not the usual static (zero-frequency) one \cite{kivelson:2003}.